 - To develop an understanding of the importance of benchmarking and profiling in order to recognise factors limiting performance and to address these through optimisation.

 By the end of this course students will be able to:

-- Identify limiting factors to code performance and address these through architecture specific optimisation techniques.
+- Identify and address limiting factors and apply optimisation to improve code performance

 - Introduction to accelerated computing

 - Introduction to CUDA